220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 Schemas enforce constraints when defining tables, so we can visualize them through Entity Relationship Diagrams

-An Entity Relationship Diagram illistrates how different tables in a database relate to one another
+An Entity Relationship Diagram illustrates how different tables in a database relate to one another

 They contain three main components: